FusionAuth/fusionauth-site/site/_posts/2020-07-20-breached-password-detection.md

 We have built breached password detection into our auth management system.
 Enabling realtime compromised password detection and mitigation in FusionAuth couldn't be easier.

 Assuming you've [activated your paid edition with a license key](/docs/v1/tech/reactor), navigate to the Tenant details page, and then to the "Password" tab.
 Enable "Breached password detection settings" and then choose your options.
-If you need different configuration for different applications, use the multi-tenant feature to create separate tenants and configure them individually.
+If you need varied configuration for different applications, use the multi-tenant feature to create separate tenants and configure them individually.

 {% include _image.liquid src="/assets/img/blogs/breached-password-detection/enable-breached-password-check.png" alt="Enabling breached password detection." class="img-fluid" figure=false %}

 This tab is also where you can specify various password settings.
-The defaults are fine, but feel free to change the rules to meet your needs, whether that is requiring certain types of characters, setting an expiration time, or mandating a given length.
+The defaults are fine, but feel free to change the rules to meet your needs, whether requiring certain types of characters, setting an expiration time, or mandating a minimum length.
 Just don't make me hop on one foot, please.

 When configuring breached password detection, there are three levels of compromised password matching.
 You can match: